-The road network caters for passenger transport, private vehicles, cyclists and pedestrians.
+The road network caters for passenger transport, private vehicles, cyclists, and pedestrians and recreational pursuits such as horse riding.
 It is used for access to shopping, employment, education, entertainment, recreation and to access the wharves and airfields that provide for entry and exit to and from the islands.
 Therefore, it is a very important physical resource.
 While the quality of the road network is variable it still represents a significant physical resource that must be sustainably managed.